Kids-Music Study-and-Learn Kids-Games Ducksters-Kids-Site Kids-Movies Fun-kids

 Geographical Coordinates: 27 30 N, 90 30 E

-World Region: Asia
+World Region or Continent: Asia

 General Terrain: mostly mountainous with some fertile valleys and savanna